I’ve always been intrigued by the idea of early retirement.

 Like how it is easier to save half of your income when it’s $20,000 than when it’s $2,000.

-When I first started, I was getting waaay lesser than the median salary of Singaporeans, which meant I had to stretch my dollars a bit further.
+When I first started, my salary was way less than the median salary of Singaporeans, which meant I had to stretch my dollars a bit further.

 While having a bigger paycheck would definitely help, wealth is actually not defined by how much you earn, but how much you can save and grow your money.

-And if I managed to do it, so can you too! 😉
+And if I managed to do it, so can you too! š

 1) Open Separate Bank Accounts and Challenge the Allocation Rule

-The first thing I did sounds pretty duh, kudos to you if you’re already doing it!
+The first thing I didĀ sounded prettyĀ duh.
+KudosĀ to you if you’re already doing it!

-But I know of people who find it very tedious to manage different bank accounts and rather not do so.
+But I know of people who find managing different bank accounts tedious and would rather not do so.

-This worked well for me because I enjoyed the automation of the segregation of my salary whenever it comes in.
+This worked well for me because I enjoyed automating the segregation of my salary whenever it came in.

-By using this allocation rule, I was able to focus solely on my expenses account whenever I wanted to purchase something.
+By using this allocation rule, I was able to focus solely on my expense account whenever I wanted to purchase something.

-It helped me greatly because as a budget-conscious person, I used to struggle with that slight guilt whenever I buy something more expensive.
+It helped me greatly because, as a budget-conscious person, I used to struggle with that slight guilt whenever I bought something more expensive.

 With this, I know that whatever I spend is well within my spending budget.